Odyno/simple-vertical-timeline/readme.txt

 = ToDo =
 * I18n

+= 0.0.3 =
+* Removed the autodate fill
+* New share icons
+* New settings page with help

 = 0.0.2 =
-* new share icons
 * new the "more" button on event
-* new settings page with help
 * WP 4.6 ready

 = 0.0.1 =